What is meant by non-contact contamination fears?

 Even after washing and changing, he starts to ruminate (thinking compulsion) about being contaminated.
 He fears that he’ll spread the disease by merely interacting with others despite there being no contact.

 As a further example, Sarah has a fear of feeling filthy by being close to females with or without touching.
 She also cannot tolerate anyone putting female underwear in a laundry basket or the washing machine.
 Just the sight of underwear makes her feel dirty.

 Do thinking errors confuse the problem?

 A negative interpretation of a person’s obsession can worsen the problem.
 These interpretations stem from particular beliefs, and with those beliefs, the person tends to label themselves.
-Sarah labels herself dirty and shameful.
+Sarah labels herself dirty.
 As an example, her argument is: “Women who menstruate are contaminated (thinking error); when I am near them, they contaminate me; that makes me dirty (labelling).”

 What’s another way a person might see their problem?

 As with all obsessional themes, an individual usually sees their problem as one of “threat”.
 Their understanding of the problem is irrational and links to over-importance of thoughts.
 In other words, their emotional reasoning clouds rational thinking about what is humanly okay; they tend to overthink things, and will question their real values.
 It might be that they care deeply about relationships, or feel sentimental about particular objects, but cannot get past the barriers that confuse them.